skmexyz/create-react-app/packages/react-scripts/template/README.md

 4. Copy [loaders.d.ts](./loaders.d.ts) from the template to your root directory if you don't have it.

+5. To enable type checking, pick one of the two methods below:

+    ### Using `fork-ts-checker-webpack-plugin`

-Type errors will show up in the console.
+    Run `npm install typescript fork-ts-checker-webpack-plugin` (or `yarn add typescript fork-ts-checker-webpack-plugin`).
+Type errors will show up in the same console as the build one.

+    ### Using `tsc -w`

+    Run `npm install typescript` (or `yarn add typescript`).
+Open a new terminal tab and run `npx tsc -w`.
+Type errors will show up in this separated tab.

 We recommend using [VSCode](https://code.visualstudio.com/) for a better integrated experience.